Gaming and Leisure Properties, Inc. research snapshot

 MoatThe moat comes from scarce licensed casino real estate, long master leases, operator switching costs, transaction credibility with regional gaming companies, and scale among gaming REITs.
 Capital can still compete when cap rates and financing spreads are attractive.Medium-high

 ManagementChairman and CEO Peter Carlino leads a capital-allocation model built on sale-leasebacks, development funding, and balance-sheet discipline.
-The test is whether the nearly $1.8 billion pipeline funds at attractive spreads while leverage stays near the 5.0x to 5.5x target range.Medium-high
+Q2 2026 showed a 5% dividend increase, a forward settlement that raised $351 million, and leverage at 4.8x, below the stated 5.0x to 5.5x target range.Medium-high

 Risk levelRisk is moderate to medium-high for an income REIT.
-Main risks are tenant concentration, gaming demand and regulation, interest rates, leverage near 5.0x net debt to adjusted EBITDA, equity issuance, and multiple compression if REIT yields reprice.Medium-high
+Main risks are tenant concentration, Bally's credit, gaming demand and regulation, interest rates, leverage, equity issuance, iGaming and VGT competition, and multiple compression if REIT yields reprice.Medium-high

 AI confidenceHigh for company-reported results, share count, market cap math, dividend yield, and calculated technical averages.
 Lower for exact price outcomes because REIT multiples move with rates, credit spreads, tenant news, and capital deployment.High data confidence

 Investment certaintyMedium certainty.
-GLPI has visible rent streams and AFFO guidance, but the stock still needs tenant stability, pipeline discipline, and rate relief or multiple stability to turn a high yield into a durable margin of safety.Medium
+GLPI has visible rent streams, raised AFFO guidance, and a 4.8x leverage ratio, but the stock still needs tenant stability, development execution, and rate relief or multiple stability to turn a high yield into a durable margin of safety.Medium

 GLPI AI stock forecast